nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 ### ODS codes

-In GP Connect, an ODS code represents a GP practice as a whole, and is populated in the `Organization.identifier` element.
+In GP Connect, an ODS code identifies a GP practice as a whole, and is populated in the `Organization.identifier` element.

 {% include important.html content="While ODS *site* codes do exist to identify some branch surgeries, GP systems DO NOT use these and hence they are NOT available via the GP Connect interface, and cannot be used to route requests to individual surgeries." %}